Joseph Francis Maguire: Auxiliary Bishop of Boston

 On December 1, 1971, Maguire was appointed auxiliary bishop of Boston and titular bishop of Mactaris by Pope Paul VI.
-He received his episcopal consecration on February 2, 1972, from Cardinal Medeiros, with bishops Jeremiah Minihan and Thomas Riley serving as co-consecrators.
+He received his episcopal consecration at the Cathedral of the Holy Cross in Boston on February 2, 1972, from Cardinal Medeiros, with bishops Jeremiah Minihan and Thomas Riley serving as co-consecrators.

-Bishop of Springfield
+Coadjutor Bishop and Bishop of Springfield

-Maguire was named coadjutor bishop of the Diocese of Springfield on April 13, 1976 by Paul VI.
-Upon the resignation of Bishop Christopher Weldon, Maguire succeeded him on October 15, 1977.
+Maguire was named coadjutor bishop of Springfield on April 13, 1976 by Paul VI.
+Upon the resignation of Bishop Christopher Weldon, Maguire automatically succeeded him on October 15, 1977.

 As bishop, Maguire created a program to train permanent deacons for parish service.
 He also established the Apostolate for Black Catholics.
 He recruited 300 lay members from the diocese to visit the sick and disabled at home or in institutions.
 Maguire received the Human Relations Award in 1986 from the National Conference of Christians and Jews.

 Retirement and legacy

-On December 27, 1991, Pope John Paul II accepted Maguire's resignation as bishop of the Diocese of Springfield.
+On December 27, 1991, Pope John Paul II accepted Maguire's resignation as bishop of Springfield.
 In 2005, he underwent aortic valve replacement and bypass surgery.
 In 1993, the Maguire Center for Health, Fitness and Athletics at Elms College in Chicopee, Massachusetts, was named for Maguire.